Frobenius subalgebra lattices in tensor categories: Inclusion of -algebras

-Corollary \ref{cor:InoWat} extends \cite[Corollary 3.9]{IW14} by removing the requirement for simplicity.
-However, as indicated in Lemma \ref{lem:IrredConn}, the algebras $ A $ and $ B $ are centerless when the inclusion is irreducible.
-Therefore, it is crucial to identify non-simple, centerless $ C^* $-algebras (see Proposition \ref{prop:CenterlessNonsimple}).
-First, let us review some basic definitions and results. \begin{definition} A $ C^* $-algebra (or von Neumann algebra) is called \emph{simple} if it has no nonzero proper ideals that are closed under the operator norm topology (or the weak operator topology, respectively). \end{definition}
+Since $E$-compatibility always holds in the simple case \cite{IW14}, Corollary~\ref{cor:InoWat} represents a genuine strengthening of \cite[Corollary~3.9]{IW14} as it removes the requirement of simplicity.
+As shown in Lemma \ref{lem:IrredConn}, the algebras $A$ and $B$ are centerless when the inclusion is irreducible.
+Consequently, it is essential to consider non-simple, centerless $C^*$-algebras (see Proposition \ref{prop:CenterlessNonsimple}).
+We begin by recalling some basic definitions and preliminary results. \begin{definition} A $ C^* $-algebra (or von Neumann algebra) is called \emph{simple} if it has no nonzero proper ideals that are closed under the operator norm topology (or the weak operator topology, respectively). \end{definition}

 \begin{proposition} A von Neumann algebra $ M $ is simple if and only if it is centerless (i.e., a factor). \end{proposition} \begin{proof} The simplicity of a factor is specifically addressed in \cite[Proposition A.3.1]{JS97}.
 Conversely, if $ M $ is not a factor, it contains a nontrivial central projection $ p \in M \cap M' $.
 Thus, $ pMp $ forms a nontrivial closed ideal in $ M $, demonstrating that $ M $ is not simple. \end{proof}